 Reach out to the chief/community leadership with a formal written letter, signed by the president of the company.
 Your introductory letter should provide an outline of your project and be light on the technical terms.
-Include a request for the opportunity to meet in person with the chief/community leadership initially and a meeting with the entire community at a later date.
+Include a request for the opportunity to meet in person with the chief/community leadership initially and then a meeting with the entire community at a later date.

-In this phase of engagement your cultural competency training will really pay off.
+In this phase of engagement, your cultural competency training will really pay off.
 You will know how to approach the situation via joint problem solving, you will know how to dress, whether or not to take gifts, shake hands, make eye contact and a whole host of other insightful tips and guidelines.

 Take the time to understand why the community may be hesitant to share some cultural information with you.
-Try to look at their situation through a historical lense and realize how hard they have had to fight to protect their culture and land.
+Try to look at their situation through a historical lens and realize how hard they have had to fight to protect their culture and land.

-Keep in mind small communities may not have the capacity to deal with the demands on time and resources for consultation, permit applications, traditional ecological knowledge studies etc for your project.
+Keep in mind small communities may not have the capacity to deal with the demands on time and resources for consultation, permit applications, traditional ecological knowledge studies, etc. for your project.

 Provide a draft timeline of site visits for the community at each stage of the project development; transparency through every phase of a project is respectful and always appreciated.